 Biodiversity is not yet as important a topic in the public consciousness as it needs to be.
+It is just as important as climate change, just as interrelated to it, and yet the public is only gradually beginning to recognise its value.
 That is all the more the case during the coronavirus era.
-Health concerns appear more important, and economic and social issues are also a priority.
-If ecological topics play a role at all, then climate change tends to be the key theme, even though global warming has been pushed down the priority list during the coronavirus pandemic.
-It is easy to overlook the fact that both our health and our continued economic and social progress have no prospect of success if we do not protect the climate and preserve biodiversity.
+Climate change, biodiversity and pandemic prevention are inextricably interlinked with each other.
+We are facing a triple crisis that must be dealt with as one.
+Both our health and our continued economic and social progress have no prospect of success if we do not protect the climate and preserve biodiversity.
 We must not bite the hand that feeds us.
 This is why a commitment to biodiversity may currently be more important than ever.